KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/restore-wallet-using-atomicdex-mobile.md

 </div>

+- Select "Allow custom seed" and paste or type your seed words

+Make sure to include spaces in your seed, just as before.

-- Select "Allow custom seed", then, paste or type your seed words including spaces as you used them before.
-If you would like to see your seed or what you are typing, click on the eye icon on the right to make the field visible.
-Once ready, press the "CONFIRM" button
+If you would like to see what you are typing, click on the eye icon on the right to make the field visible.

+- Once ready, press the "CONFIRM" button

 <div style="margin: 2rem; text-align: center; width: 80%">